healx/terraform-provider-marklogic/README.md

 Then commit the changes to `go.mod` and `go.sum`.

-## Using the provider

-Fill this in for each provider

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).